cnrancher/pandaria-catalog/charts/virtaitech-orion-vgpu/v1.0.0/README.md

 kubectl label nodes [nodeName] ORION_BIND_ADDR=10.10.50.100
 ```

+It is also possible to use Rancher to label nodes, please visit [VirtAI Tech](https://www.virtaitech.com/development/index) for more information.

 ## Use Orion VGPU

 Here is an example yaml file to deploy Orion client and use Orion vgpu.
-Please visit [VirtAI Tech](https://www.virtaitech.com/) to get detailed docs on how to deploy Orion client and run GPU workload.
+Please visit [VirtAI Tech](https://www.virtaitech.com/development/index) to get detailed docs on how to deploy Orion client and run GPU workload.

 ```yaml
 # orion-client.yaml